New Coke: Coke II

-By 1990, the Coca-Cola Company was ready to introduce a radically different marketing campaign for New Coke under the name Coke II, but in only one market - Spokane, Washington, a Pepsi stronghold.
+By 1990, the Coca-Cola Company was ready to introduce a radically different marketing campaign for New Coke under the name Coke II, but in only one market – Spokane, Washington, a Pepsi stronghold.
 The company and bottler put significant resources into the launch of Coke II, including offering 16 oz. cans with 4 oz. free, new "We've Got Your Number" radio and TV ads, and on-air giveaways on KZZU.
 The ads tried to explain the taste of Coke II as having "real cola taste plus the sweetness of Pepsi, two things that add up to smooth, refreshing Coke II."
 Pepsi struck back with legal challenges to the taste claim, lowered its in-store prices, and ramped up its own advertising.
 Coke II market share rose to 4% early in the test but then fell back to 2.3%.
 The test was not extended past Spokane.

 In a market already offering several choices of drinks calling themselves "Coke" in some fashion or another, the public saw little reason to embrace a product they had firmly rejected seven years earlier.
 By 1998, Coke II could only be found in a few scattered markets in the Northwest, Midwest and some overseas territories.
 In July 2002, Coca-Cola announced that Coke II would be discontinued entirely.
 On August 16, 2002, the Coca-Cola Company announced a change of the label of Coke Classic in which the word "Classic" was no longer so prominent, leading to speculation that it would eventually be removed and the last traces of New Coke eliminated.
 In 2009, Coca-Cola permanently removed "Classic" from its North American packaging.

 Commercial legacy

 "For a product so widely despised," noted AdWeek blogger Tim Nudd in 2006, "New Coke (a.k.a.
 Coke II) still gets an admirable amount of ink."
 He noted Blink: The Power of Thinking Without Thinking (2005) by Malcolm Gladwell, and Why Most Things Fail: Evolution, Extinction and Economics (2005) by Paul Ormerod, that dealt with it at some length, as well as two recent mentions in Forbes and Sports Illustrated.

-Within Coca-Cola, the role the company's bottlers had played in forcing its hand led executives to create a new subsidiary, Coca-Cola Enterprises, which bought out several of the larger bottlers and placed distribution and marketing efforts more tightly under Coca-Cola's control.